Uncertainty quantification in automated valuation models with spatially weighted conformal prediction: Conformal prediction

+Recent years have seen several extensions of CP where the calculation of $\hat{q}_{1-\alpha}$ is conducted on a weighted sample of the non-conformity score, with the weights being a function of the test data point.
+This leads to some added computational complexity, as $\hat{q}_{1-\alpha}$ must be recomputed for every test instance, but results in CP sets that are potentially more adaptive to the test instance.

+One example of this is the Spatial CP framework presented in \cite{MartinMaoReich}.
+The authors propose to use a spatially weighted version of the non-conformity score:

+where $d_{i, N+1}$ is the Euclidean distance between non-conformity score number $i$ and a test instance, and $\eta$ is a hyperparameter.
+The quantile of interest is thus a weighted quantile of the non-conformity scores $s_1, \dots, s_N$ with corresponding weights $w_1,\dots, w_N$.
+The authors also present a non-smooth version of the same idea with

+for some threshold $D$.
+The authors demonstrate that both weighting methods yield marginal validity similar to unweighted CP methods with some assumptions on the data-generating mechanism.
+Under the same data-generating mechanisms, both methods also come with exact conditional coverage under an asymptotic infill regime.

-It is also demonstrated in \citet{CovariateShift} how their approach can be used to achieve approximate conditional coverage in some local neighborhood of around any value $X_{N+1} = x$ by weighing the non-conformity scores with a kernel function that assigns higher weights to non-conformity scores $s_i$ where $X_i$ is close to $x$ (the observed value of the test feature).
-A similar idea is presented in \citet{Guan} under the term Localized CP, where the non-conformity scores are also reweighted based on similarity in feature space.
-A challenge with this framework arises if the number of observations around $x$ is small, which is solved by adjusting the confidence level $\alpha$ individually for each test instance.
+In \cite{Guan}, another framework based on weighted non-conformity scores is presented.
+This approach uses a localizer function that reweights non-conformity scores based on closeness in feature space.
+A challenge with this framework arises if the number of observations around the test instance is small, which is solved by adjusting the confidence level $\alpha$ individually for each test instance.
+This framework yields marginal coverage guarantees with finite samples and enjoys asymptotic conditional coverage guarantees in low dimensions.

-A more general framework called Non-exchangeable CP is presented in \citet{BeyondExchangeability}, where the CP method is adjusted for unknown violations of the exchangeability assumption.
-This method also relies on weighting the non-conformity scores, but an important distinction from the work presented in \citet{CovariateShift} is that the weights are fixed rather than data-dependent.
-Examples of fixed weights are weights decaying over time (older observations receive less weight) or in space (observations far from the test location receive less weight).
-Under these conditions, the authors prove that an upper bound on the deviation from the nominal coverage $(1-\alpha)$, referred to as the coverage gap, can be formulated as

-where $Z^{(i)} := (Z_1, ..., Z_{i-1}, Z_{N+1}, Z_{i+1}, Z_N, Z_i)$, i.e., a permuted version of the original data sequence where the position of $Z_i$ and $Z_{N+1}$ is swapped, and $\text{d}_{\text{TV}}$ measures the total variation distance.
-By assigning low weight to observations that are breaching the exchangeability assumption (evident by a high total variation distance between the original data and the permuted data), we can reduce the coverage gap.
-Consequently, developing an appropriate weighting scheme is important for the theoretical properties of the CP method to hold.